swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

     can easily overshadow the (slight, if any) algorithmic disadvantage of the standard `Hasher`.

-Note that the non-generic `Hasher` still has full support for Bloom filters and other data structures that require multiple hash functions.
+Note that the proposed non-generic `Hasher` still has full support for Bloom filters and other data structures that require multiple hash functions.
 (To select a different hash function, we just need to supply a new seed value.)